 Report to the office with your driver’s license.
 A name tag will be created for you.
-Once your license is in the system, you will only need to create your own name tag each time you visit.
-We ask visitors to sign out at the conclusion of your visit using the scanner located next to the computer.
+Once you are in the system, the process will be faster but you will need to show your driver’s license upon every visit so please have it on hand.
+We ask visitors to sign out at the conclusion of your visit so please stop by the office and turn in your name tag.
 If you would like to observe instruction, let the teacher know in advance.
 This courtesy allows the visit to benefit everyone.
 Please limit visits to 30 minutes and leave younger children at home.
 Schedule a conference with the teacher if you would like to discuss your visit.

 CHANGE OF ADDRESS OR PHONE NUMBERS

 For the safety and protection of your child, please notify the office in writing of any changes of address or phone number(s).
 We must have a phone number where the parent(s) can be reached during the school day, especially in case of illness or accident.
 We also need to know who has permission to pick up your child from school.
 Copies of court papers will be kept in the office and referred to as necessary.

 Please complete and update information on the Emergency Forms so that we have current phone numbers and names of persons who may pick up your child(ren).
 See also heading titled “Change of Address or Phone Number.”

 AISD implements Texas Department of Health rules and regulations regarding immunizations for student enrollment and attendance.
 All students must have all age-appropriate immunizations required by the state of Texas.

 Student accident insurance is available to all students.
 A packet will be available for each student in September of each year.
 Purchase of these benefits is optional.